YouTube vlogs have seen a massive growth in popularity, so I’ve put together a post to help you choose the best cameras for vlogging of the year.

 There’s also the ability to adjust exposure compensation using Auto ISO while in manual exposure mode, so that the camera changes the ISO, rather than the shutter speed or aperture which may adversely affect the desired look of your shot.
 This is a feature that some higher end cameras don’t even offer.

-All in all, despite its shortcomings and relative age, the Canon G7x Mark II is still the best compact camera for vlogging in 2018.
+All in all, despite its shortcomings and relative age, the Canon G7x Mark II is still the best compact camera for vlogging of the year.
 It’s great value for money, and packs some great features into a body not much larger than your smartphone – ideal for lightweight, no-fuss vlogging.